sherzod-hakimov/sherzod-hakimov.github.io/_pages/publications.md

 Kranti, C., Hakimov, S. and Schlangen, D. (2025).
 From Templates to Natural Language: Generalization Challenges in Instruction-Tuned LLMs for Spatial Reasoning.
 [PDF](https://arxiv.org/pdf/2505.14425)

-Nicola Horst and Davide Mazzaccara and Antonia Schmidt and Michael Sullivan and Filippo Momentè and Luca Franceschetti and Philipp Sadler and Sherzod Hakimov and Alberto Testoni and Raffaella Bernardi and Raquel Fernández and Alexander Koller and Oliver Lemon and David Schlangen and Mario Giulianelli and Alessandro Suglia (2025).
-Playpen: An Environment for Exploring Learning Through Conversational Interaction.
-[PDF](https://arxiv.org/pdf/2504.08590)

 ### **2024**